sh1boot/sh1boot.github.io/_posts/2025-07-02-direct-gzip-synthesis.md

 compressing and decompressing data with the time difference in transmitting the compressed or uncompressed data over a given network.
 In this experiment I managed to make the compression faster than the bandwidth to RAM.
+Sort of.
 Under special circumstances and with no apologies for the egregious clickbait headline.

 In the simplest possible terms this compression works by maintaining a